zzhuyii/OrigamiSimulator/README.md

 Thankfully, one of my wafer is stuck in the machine and the lab staff is crazily busy recently so he cannot remove it for me.
 This prevents me from doing micro-fab so I have an entire weekend plus a couple week days to sit down and vectorize my previous codes.
 For the "Example06_FlowerSelfFold.m" the new version is roughly five times faster than the previous code.
+For the simulation of the SWOMPS logo, the new code is about three times faster than the previous code.

 ## Using the Code: